-Consumer trends toward remote work, increased web consumption and dependence on e-commerce are accelerating in response to COVID-19.
-Here’s how healthcare marketers can meet existing demand while preparing for the new normal.
+Consumer trends toward remote work, increased web consumption and dependence on e-commerce are accelerating in response to COVID-19 — here’s how healthcare marketing can meet existing demand and plan for the new normal.

 We knew Amazon, Walmart and other retail brands were coming after our customers.
 We suspected the upcoming presidential election might affect the future of the ACA and accelerate the shift from volume to value.
 We've likely experienced the impact of industry consolidation in changing the healthcare landscape.

 We couldn't have predicted the speed, scope and severity of a pandemic.

 It’s impossible to pinpoint how and when a crisis will happen, but as usual marketers are rising to the occasion and rallying their colleagues and communities to foster public health and flatten the curve.

 So, should your healthcare marketing plan pivot during the COVID-19 era and other times like these?